coq/ceps/text/054-conditional-comments.md

 ### Code sharing

-Some users raised the need for running the same fine against a different set of imports, e.g. the architecture for which one wants to verify a file.
+Some users raised the need for running the same file against a different set of imports, e.g. the architecture for which one wants to verify a file.

 ```coq